freeCodeCamp/guide/pages/docs/certificates-guide/declare-string-variables/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Declare String Variables"
+title: "Declare String Variables"
+parent: "certificates-guide"
 ---

 A String variable.
 It is nothing more than a "string" of characters.
 JavaScript strings are always wrapped in quotes.